-The term 'Private Equity' is included in the Banking edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Private Equity' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Private Equity refers to an investment capital source that comes from those institutional investors and accredited individual investors who boast high net worth.
 The goals of these investors are to gain a significant equity ownership in corporations.
 The partners at these firms raise funds and then manage them to gain higher than average returns for their client shareholders.
 They commonly pursue this goal via an investment time frame of from four to seven years.
 Private equity is therefore not for those who require that their investment positions be readily liquid.

 Such mega funds are often utilized to buy private companies or to privatize publically listed corporations in order to de-list them from the stock market exchanges in a go private arrangement.
 Each firm sets its own minimum investment threshold for the fund investors.
 This ranges depending on the needs of the funds being raised.
 There are many funds with a minimum $250,000 in smallest investment permitted, while still others look for at least millions of dollars per contributing investor.

 The private equity industry has a long and storied history of gaining the best possible talent from the corporate world throughout America.
 This includes top-delivering CEOs and directors even from Fortune 500 firms as well as the best management consulting and top strategy firms.
 This is why private equity hiring managers often scout out major corporations, law firms, and accounting companies when they go recruiting for new talent.
 They require legal experience and accounting skills to provide the many support services that such large enterprises require in order to put together major corporate mergers and acquisitions and to properly advise the management companies on the effective management of their newly acquired portfolios holdings.